-If the loan is to close between January 1 and February 15 and the borrower has not yet filed a federal income tax return for the preceding year, the lender must complete 7(d) on the Mortgage Affidavit and Borrower Certification (016) for the preceding year.
+If the loan is to close between January 1 and April 15 and the borrower has not yet filed a federal income tax return for the preceding year, the lender must complete 7(d) on the Mortgage Affidavit and Borrower Certification (016) for the preceding year.
 As an alternative, the lender can provide the Income Tax Affidavit (MCC-018) with item 1(b) completed.
 These sections on both forms state that the borrower is not entitled to claim deductions for taxes or interest on a principal residence for the preceding calendar year

-All MCC/IRS Bond requests approved with previous year tax transcripts/returns that are one year old as of January 1, must close by February 15.
-For example: today is January 25, 2019.
-The MCC submitted contained 2015, 2016 and 2017 Federal Tax Transcripts/Returns, and 2017 and 2018 W2s and 1099s.
-This approved request must close by February 15, 2019.
-If it does not close by February 15, 2019, the MCC/IRS Bond request must be resubmitted with completed Federal Tax returns or Transcript for 2018.
-The Conditional Commitment issued with 2017 as the last filed tax year is no longer valid.
-Transcripts/Returns are not required for 2018; the lender only has to submit a copy of the filed Federal Tax form signed by the borrower.
+All MCC/IRS Bond requests approved with previous year tax transcripts/returns that are one year old as of January 1st must close by April 15.
+For example: today is February 25th, 2024.
+The MCC file submission must contain 2022, 2021 and 2020 Federal Tax Transcripts/Returns, and 2023 W2s and 1099s.
+This approved request must close by April 15, 2024.
+If it does not close by April 15, 2024, the MCC/IRS Bond request must be resubmitted with completed Federal Tax returns or Transcript for 2023.